Yoga Hamstring Stretches

 Hamstring Stretch Starter Checklist

-- ☑ Grab a strap, block, or blanket
+• ☑ Grab a strap, block, or blanket—whatever helps you reach comfortably

 Tailored Yoga Stretches for Hamstrings

-Runners often face tight hamstrings from repetitive strides.
-Therefore, focus on dynamic warm-ups before static stretches.
-For example, start with leg swings, then try Downward-Facing Dog with pedaling feet.
-Reclining Hand-to-Big-Toe Pose is ideal post-run to release tension.
+Runners often feel hamstring tightness from repetitive strides.
+Start with a dynamic warm-up before you hold stretches—think leg swings, then Downward-Facing Dog with gentle “pedaling.”
+After your run, Reclining Hand-to-Big-Toe Pose is a calm way to release tension.

 Stretches for Desk Workers